-I'm married eleven years this December, and have two girls, a boy, and a golden retriever named Duncan.
+I'm married twelve years this December, and have two girls, a boy, and a golden retriever named Duncan.

 My kids attend Mountsfield PS where I have served as VP and President of Home and School for five years now, changing every two years as per bylaws.